magdyebrahim24/library/README.md

 <br>

 ## Project Divided Into Two Sides -->
-* Item 1
-* Item 2
-  * Item 2a
-  * Item 2b

 * #### Admin Side :-
-- Can  add / delete / update   books .
+ * Can  add / delete / update   books .
-- Can see list of all books and list of all studemts
+ * Can see list of all books and list of all studemts
-- Can see list of all borrowed books by students .
+ * Can see list of all borrowed books by students .
-- Can search student by id .
+ * Can search student by id .
-- Have It's Own Profile Which Can (update his info / change password / delete account ) .
+ * Have It's Own Profile Which Can (update his info / change password / delete account ) .

 ![admin-side](/admin-side.gif)

 <hr>

-#### Student Side :-
+* #### Student Side :-
-- Students can register to the website .
+ * Students can register to the website .
-- Can   view all / borrow / unborrow  books .
+ * Can   view all / borrow / unborrow  books .
-- Can view books details .
+ * Can view books details .
-- Can see list of his borrowed books .
+ * Can see list of his borrowed books .
-- Have It's Own Profile Which Can (update his info / change password) .
+ * Have It's Own Profile Which Can (update his info / change password) .

 ![student-side](/student-side.gif)